-The design competition is intended to promote real world design experience for students interested in pursuing a career and/or education in water and wastewater engineering and sciences.
-This competition tasks teams of students to design and present a program meeting the requirements of an authentic problem statement from around the Rocky Mountain region.
-The competition promotes interest and skills in wastewater treatment that will prove to be extremely valuable to students as they enter the professional world.
+The design competition is intended to promote real-world design experience for students interested in pursuing a career and/or education in water and wastewater engineering and sciences.
+This competition tasks teams of students with designing and presenting a project that meets the requirements of a realistic problem statement from the Rocky Mountain region.
+The competition helps to develop interest and skills in wastewater treatment that will prove to be extremely valuable to students as they enter the professional world.
 The competition consists of two parts, the written submittal and the presentation.
 For more information on how to participate, please reach out to the committee chair.

-The competition is sponsored by the Rocky Mountain Water Environment Association (RMWEA)/Rocky Mountain Section of the American Water Works Association (RMSAWWA) Student Chapter Committee.
+The competition is sponsored by the RMWEA/RMSAWWA Student Chapter Committee.
 The Rocky Mountain Region includes Wyoming, Colorado, and New Mexico.